stevenkfirth/csvw_functions_extra/README.md

 - **overwrite_existing_files** *(bool)*: If True, then any existing CSV files in data_folder will be overwritten.
 If False, then no download occurs if there is an existing CSV file in data_folder.
 - **verbose** *(bool)*: If True, then this function prints intermediate variables and other useful information.

-Returns: The local filename of the updated CSVW metadata file containing the new URLs for the newly downloaded tables.
+Returns *(str)*: The local filename of the updated CSVW metadata file containing the new URLs for the newly downloaded tables.

-Return type: *str*

 ### get_metadata_table_group_dict